Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 In this Section, we provide an executive summary of a protocol for preparing a three-dimensional (3D) cluster state using a single emitter.
 While the main body of our work follows that of Ref.~\cite{wan21}, we also make some changes that are suitable for our generalization to the multi-emitter protocols in Section~\ref{sec:3}.

-Physically, the emitter can be an atom or a quantum dot.
+Physically, the emitter can be an atom or a quantum dot~\cite{Lodahl2015,senellart2017high,michler2017quantum}.
 However, our exposition will simply view them as a qubit, interacting with photons, which can be viewed as another qubit.
 To differentiate the two, we shall refer to the emitter as the \emph{ancilla qubit} and the photons as \emph{data qubits}.
-From this perspective, the operations enacted on the emitter and the photons are simply the oft-used gates such as controlled-$Z$ ($\mathsf{CZ}$), controlled-NOT ($\mathsf{CNOT}$), and Hadamard.
-(Note, however, that the entangling gate is only applied between the ancilla and a data qubit, not between data qubits.)
-For the details on the experimental implementation, see Ref.~\cite{wan21}.
+From this perspective, the operations we apply are well-known gates such as controlled-$Z$ ($\mathsf{CZ}$), controlled-NOT ($\mathsf{CNOT}$), and the Hadamard acting on the ancilla qubit.
+These gates can be only applied between the ancilla qubit and a data qubit, not between data qubits.
+(We remark that our $\mathsf{CNOT}$ gate is slightly different from the standard one in that it acts as a $\mathsf{CNOT}$ gate only for a specific subset of quantum states; see Eq.~\eqref{eq:id}~\cite{wan21} and the surrounding texts for more details.)

+Experimentally, these gates are implemented in the following way.
+(For the following discussion, note that the emitter is a multi-level system with both stable and radiative states.)
+First, the initialization of the data qubits correspond to creation of photons.
+This is based on a rapid resonant excitation pulse induces a transition from a stable state to a radiative state, leading to an emission of a photon into the delay line [Figure~\ref{fig:emitter}(a)].
+Second, the two-qubit gate between the data qubit and the ancilla qubit is based on the scattering of the photon off the emitter.
+This process can induce certain two-qubit gates, such as $\mathsf{CZ}$ and $\mathsf{CNOT}$ ~\cite{Volz2014, Sipahigil2016, Goban2014, Tiecke2014}; see [Figure~\ref{fig:emitter}(b)] for a schematic description.
+Lastly, the Hadamard gate on the ancilla qubit can be realized by applying a pulse to the emitter.

 The main purpose of using these gates is to ultimately prepare some \emph{cluster states}, also known as graph states.
 This state is defined in terms of a graph $G=(V,E)$.
 Here $V$ is a set of vertices and $E$ is a set of (undirected) edges.
 We will represent the edge between vertices $i,j\in V$ as $\{ i,j\} = \{ j, i\}$.
-Then the cluster state $|\psi_G\rangle$ is defined as
+Then, the cluster state $|\psi_G\rangle$ is defined as